VivekNakrani/CryptoScholar/README.md

 ## Contributing

-We welcome contributions to DigiWalletHub!
+We welcome contributions to Crypto Scholar!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature-name`